This can't end well...

 - Bumbling Sidekick: Furue to Sakurai's straight man.

 - Character Tics: Godzilla's "clap" seen throughout the course of the two battles.
 It even has its own sound effect.
+This was improvised by Haruo Nakajima in imitation of the gestures used by professional wrestlers during those days.

 - Chekhov's Gun: Fujita's super strong thread comes in useful for lifting King Kong up to Mt.
 Fuji.